"How can we significantly reduce the amount of water and energy we use?"

-The product itself has developed in Sophistication.
-It is now electro-chrome plated and incorporating state of the art flow control, meaning it is totally ‘plug and play’.
+The product itself has developed in sophistication.
+It is now electro-chrome plated and incorporates state of the art flow control, meaning it is totally ‘plug and play’.
 All you need to do is change the nozzle on your tap, and the flow is optimised for all mains pressures.

 Waterblade is fantastic at washing and rinsing, so is suitable for wash-hand basins in cloakrooms and bathrooms.
-It is also great in Kitchen sinks but it shall take longer to fill your kettle.
+It is also great in kitchen sinks saving 75% of the water in the basin.

-Waterblade works at mains pressure on a wide range mixer taps in a household and Washroom setting.
-As well as manual mixer taps it works on non-percussive (Push) taps, sensor taps (Automatic) and some single taps if they have the correct removable collar.
+Waterblade works at mains pressure on a wide range mixer taps in a household and washroom settings.
+As well as manual mixer taps it works on non-percussive (Push) taps, sensor taps (Automatic) and some single taps, if they have the correct removable collar.

 Waterblade fits most mixer taps whose nozzles are the size of a 10p coin, see our guide to be sure.